-The USA has 63 national parks known for natural beauty, adventurous hiking trails, dramatic landscapes and unique geological formations.
-You can visit national parks in 30 states and 2 US territories, and many states like Utah and California have more than one national park.
+The USA is home to 63 national parks that are known for natural beauty, adventurous hiking trails, dramatic landscapes and unique geological formations.
+You can visit national parks in 30 states and 2 US territories, and many states like Utah and California have multiple parks to explore.
 So, with this many options, how do you choose which to visit first?
+Well, we’ve been to most of the iconic parks and we’re here to help you make your choice!

-In this guide, we show you 20 unmissable USA national parks for your 2024 bucket list.
+In this guide we show you 20 unmissable USA national parks for your bucket list, based on our own experiences.

 Our Experience